Edzelf/ESP32-Radio/README.md

 The 28-jul-2017 is a major update.
 You MUST include the GPIO pin assignments in the preferences.
 See the documentation and/or the default settings in the config page of the webinterface.

+Look for documentation and printdesign in the doc directory.

 Features:
 -	Can connect to thousands of Internet radio stations that broadcast MP3 or Ogg audio streams.
 - Can connect to a standalone mp3 file on a server.